Chewing Gum After Your Surgery

 Time to Read: About 1 minute

-This information explains how chewing gum after surgery can help your bowel get back to moving like normal.
+This resource explains how chewing gum after surgery can help your bowel get back to moving like normal.
 Your bowel is made up of your small intestine and large intestine (colon).

 Sometimes, your bowel’s movement is slowed or stopped for a little while after surgery.
 This is called postoperative ileus (post-AH-pruh-tiv IL-e-us).
 It can lead to: